aws/amazon-chime-sdk-android/README.md

 meetingSession.audioVideo.start(audioVideoConfiguration)
 ```

-There are 2 configurations available in `audioVideoConfiguration`:
+There are 4 configurations available in `audioVideoConfiguration`:
 - `audioMode`
 - `audioStreamType`
+- `audioRecordingPresetOverride`
+- `enableAudioRedundancy`

 AudioMode: The default audio format is Stereo/48KHz i.e Stereo Audio with 48KHz sampling rate (Stereo48K).
 Other supported audio formats include Mono/48KHz (Mono48K) or Mono/16KHz (Mono16K).
 You can specify a non-default audio mode in `AudioVideoConfiguration`, and then start the meeting session.